lyw02/react-app-web-api-assignment/README.md

 ## Setup requirements.

-[ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]

 Start Swagger:

 After starting backend app in `localhost:8080`, go to `localhost:8080/swagger` to see Swagger API document.

 ## API Configuration

-Describe any configuration that needs to take place before running the API.
-For example, creating an `.env` file and what variables to put in it.
-Give an example of how this might be done.

-REMEMBER: DON'T PUT YOUR OWN USERNAMES/PASSWORDS/AUTH KEYS IN THE README OR ON GITHUB, just placeholders as indicated below:

 ______________________
 NODEENV=development
 PORT=8080